 - In a large bowl whisk flour, baking powder, baking soda and salt.

-- Using a hand mixer or stand mixer, beat sugar and butter until smooth and creamy.
-Beat in eggs 1 at a time, then vanilla extract.
+- Using a hand mixer or stand mixer fitted with the paddle attachment, beat sugar and butter until smooth and creamy.
+Beat in eggs 1 at a time, then vanilla extract, scraping the sides and bottom of the bowl as needed.
 Add the flour in three additions and the sour cream in two additions, beginning and ending with the flour.
-Once combined, add milk and beat until incorporated.
+Once combined, add milk and beat until incorporated, scraping the sides and bottom of the bowl as necessary.
 Spread batter in prepared pan (it will be thick).

 - Bake the cake for 30-40 minutes, until a toothpick inserted into the center comes out clean.
-Begin checking the cake around 25 minutes.
+When checking for doneness make sure you're checking the cake portion, don't worry about the cinnamon swirls.
+Peek at the cake around 25 minutes.
 If it begins to get dark, place a piece of foil loosely over the top.
 Place the pan on a wire rack to cool completely.

 - Using a hand mixer or stand mixer, beat cream cheese and butter until combined.
-Beat in powdered sugar, vanilla and 1 tablespoon half and half.
+Beat in powdered sugar and vanilla.
 Increase speed to high and beat for 1-2 minutes, until light and fluffy.
-If desired, you can make the frosting thicker by adding more powdered sugar, or thinner by adding more half and half.
+If desired, you can make the frosting thicker by adding more powdered sugar, or thinner by adding a splash of milk.
 I like it thicker than a glaze but slightly thinner than a traditional frosting (like what you would see on a cinnamon roll).
 Spread the frosting evenly over the top of the cooled cake.